penagos/vgdb/README.md

 # vGDB | Visual Studio Code GDB Debug Adapter

+**v 0.1.0.0 os actively being developed and is slated for release in mid October with disassembly support, register support and numerous bug fixes**

 A native typescript implementation of a debug adapter for GDB for use in Visual Studio Code.
 Tested on Linux, Windows support is untested. **This extension is under active development**

 ## Features